 - Do not crank the engine for more than 30 seconds at a time.
 This may overheat the starter and wiring systems. - Do not race a cold engine. - If the engine becomes difficult to start or stalls frequently, have the engine checked immediately.

-Automatic transmission\
+2-1.
+Driving procedures Automatic transmission\

 Select a shift position appropriate for the driving conditions.